 Pros | Why you NEED to Teach in Malaysia

 - Pay: While the pay for an English teacher in Malaysia won’t buy you a super-yacht, it’s enough for a comfortable lifestyle in the country.
 If you live modestly anyway, you’ll pocket some savings to put toward future travels.
-If you have a BA/MA and some teaching experience, you should be able to barter a salary in the upper tier.
+If you have a Bachelor’s degree (or Masters) and some teaching experience, you should be able to barter a salary in the upper tier.
 Even though Malaysia is highly developed, the living costs are lower than Western countries.
 But bear in mind that if you want to live slap-bang in the middle of Kuala Lumpur, your costs will be significantly higher.

-- Work hours: The standard working week in Malaysia for English teachers is 25 hours (plus prep).
+- Work hours: The standard working week in Malaysia for English teachers is 25 teaching hours (plus prep).
 That leaves plenty of hours in the week for adventuring!

-- Hiring process: Jobs are available year-round in Malaysia.
+- Hiring process: Teaching jobs are available year-round in Malaysia.
 You can either apply while overseas or after you’ve arrived and sussed out what city you want to settle in.
 You can job hunt on your visa-free stay, then hand over to your new employer to sort out your work visa.

-- Employment benefits: It’s not a given, but some schools do provide free or subsidized accommodation for teachers.
+- Employment benefits: It’s not a given, but some schools do provide free or subsidized accommodation for English language teachers.
 Most schools provide medical insurance and paid annual leave, although it will depend on your specific program.
 Make sure you ask during the application process so you can compare your options.

 - Unique culture: Malaysia is a cornucopia of cultures; ethnic Malay, Chinese, and Indian peoples all call this nation home.
 That results in a fine blend of architecture – oh, and have I mentioned Malaysia’s fabled cuisine?
-(Tell me when to stop.)
+(Tell me when to stop).

 Cons | What to Consider Before Teaching in Malaysia

 - Nationality: Malaysia isn’t as strict about hiring non-native speakers as other nations are.
 However, you will need to prove that you are as fluent as a native speaker.
-Regardless, teachers from the UK, Ireland, New Zealand, Australia, Canada, South Africa, and the US will find job opportunities more easily.
+Regardless, teachers from the UK, Ireland, New Zealand, Australia, Canada, South Africa, and the US will find teaching opportunities more easily.